From 1st August 2016 Head of School, Politics, Philosophy, Economics, Development and Geography

 Before joining the Open University I worked in the School Management, UMIST (University of Manchester Institute of Science and Technology), the Department of Land Economy, University of Cambridge, and the Department of Geography, Queen Mary, University of London.

-I am a co-editor of the Journal of Cultural Economy.
+I am a founding editor and editor-in-chief of the Journal of Cultural Economy.

 My present research covers lies at the intersection of geographies of money and finance and cultural economy.